 The tidal parts of the Severn are alive with wildlife, especially coastal birds.
 At Slimbridge, the headquarters of the Wildfowl and Wetlands Trust, vast flocks of thousands of migrant birds visit each winter.

 At Gloucester Docks, you can get a real sense of the canal’s cargo-carrying heritage.
 Listed warehouses have been converted into shops and leisure facilities, and the marina is still busy with boats.
-The Gloucester Waterways Museum tells the story of the canal and has a fascinating collection of historic boats.
+The National Waterways Museum Gloucester tells the story of the canal and has a fascinating collection of historic boats.

 Find out about the fascinating Sharpness Port, including operating times and charges.